graphitemaster/xcpumemperf/README.md

 entries.

-This was written with standard UNIX in mind so it uses a socket to hand over the shared memory file descriptor through the use of sendmsg opposed to just sending the file descriptor over directly which would work okay in Linux but no where else.
+This was written with standard UNIX in mind so it uses a socket to hand over the shared memory file descriptor through the use of `sendmsg` opposed to just sending the file descriptor over directly which would work okay in Linux but no where else.

 The approach here uses a block of shared memory mapped in a read process and a write process constructed by this process.
 This memory is touched completely from beginning to end with simple load/store in each process.
-The size of the block of memory can be configured with the TOUCH macro.
+The size of the block of memory can be configured with the `MEMORY` macro.

-The entire process is done multiple times as to reduce scheduling noise and thread construction cost, this is configured with the TRIALS macro.
+The entire process is done multiple times as to reduce scheduling noise and thread construction cost, this is configured with the `TRIALS` macro.
 The time is averaged at the end to provide a stablized result.
 Note: all time is measured in wall clock time and not CPU time as we also want to consider the cost of blocking operations like swap